Xianyang Shaanxi, China Travel Guide

 Choose tour operators that prioritize eco-friendly tourism.
 Inquire about their environmental policies and how they support local communities and ecosystems.

-Integrate eco-friendly gear and practices into your packing list to further minimize your environmental footprint.
+Integrate eco-friendly supplies and practices into what you've packed to further minimize your environmental footprint.

 Creating less trash is a direct way to contribute to a cleaner environment, especially when traveling.

-Support organizations dedicated to environmental protection and wildlife conservation globally.
+Support organizations dedicated to protecting the environment and wildlife conservation globally.

 The Rainforest Site (GreaterGood)Inquire locally about any Xianyang-specific green initiatives or community projects you can support.